mstruebing/mstruebing.github.io/_posts/2016-06-20-vim-cheatsheet.md

 inoremap - insert mode map
 vnoremap - visual mode map

+m<KEY> - set a mark where the cursor is located
+'<KEY> - jump right back to this mark

 :s - sed

 :r <FILE> - read a file contents into the current buffer